renebarto/baremetal/doc/05-console-uart1.md

 This splits up the physical memory between the CPU and the GPU.
 Unless we write heavy graphics applications, 64 Mb for the GPU should be fine
 - Line 65: We then include `MemoryMap.h`.
 See the next section

+Just for clarity, you will see the GPU (Graphics Processing Unit) also named VPU (Vector Processing Unit) and VC (VideoCore, which is the name Broadcom uses for this part of the SoC).
+This is all the same thing.

 #### MemoryMap.h